Solar Industries Wins ₹1,076 Crore Export Orders; Goldman Sachs Maintains Buy

 1 Day5 Days1 Month6 Months1 Year5 Years

-How will these orders impact Solar Industries' revenue growth and profit margins over the next three years?
+How will the execution of these export orders impact Solar Industries' working capital requirements over the next three years?

-What are the potential risks or challenges associated with executing these long-term international contracts?
+What are the potential risks or challenges associated with relying on international markets for 65% of the defence order book?

 Solar Industries promoters disclose no share encumbrance in FY26